UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 - The [**Simulator**](#simulator) provides a physics simulation of the [World](#world), enabling testing of our gameplay when we don't have access to a real field.
 This process is optional and used only for development and testing purposes; in a real match, our system will receive data from [SSL-Vision](#ssl-vision).

-- [**Thunderloop**](/docs/robot-software-architecture.md#thunderloop) is responsible for coordinating communication between our [AI](#ai) computer and the motor and power boards in our robots.
+- [**Thunderloop**](/docs/robot-software-architecture.md#thunderloop) is the software that runs onboard our robots.
+It is responsible for coordinating communication between our [AI](#ai) computer and the motor and power boards in our robots.
 It is part our robot software architecture, which is documented [here](/docs/robot-software-architecture.md).

 # Fullsystem